-A National Forest Management Plan shall be prepared by the Forestry Administration and approved by the Royal Government of Cambodia as a long-term planning tool in order to set priorities and activities on forest management.
-The National Forest Management Plan shall be reviewed and revised every five years to reflect any changes in conditions and circumstances (Forest Law, article 9).
+A National Forest Management Plan shall be prepared by the Forestry Administration and approved by the Royal Government of Cambodia.
+This shall be used as a long-term planning tool to set priorities and activities on forest management.
+The National Forest Management Plan shall be reviewed and revised every five years to reflect changes in conditions and circumstances (Forest Law, article 9).

-The National Forest Management Plan shall, among others, review the physical, environmental and social factors regarding forest resources and an estimate of the volume of all categories of forest products and NTFP, as well as designated forestlands, land to be reforested, and community forests.
+The National Forest Management Plan shall, among others, review the physical, environmental and social factors regarding forest resources, and estimate the volume of all categories of forest products and NTFP, as well as, designated forestlands, land to be reforested, and community forests.